 - Frequency: The intervals used to monitor the connection.
 The recommendation is 15 minutes.

-- Alert: Select Alert to receive alerts in the event of any match.
+- Alert: Select Alert to receive alerts for any match.
 Critical alerts are only sent while monitoring the files.

 - Apply Availability Monitor: Select the checkbox to show the availability of the monitors.

 - Priority: The priority of the alert.

 - Name: The unique identifier for the file.